soumavit/cvut_apo_snake/snake_sim/README.txt

 This is the version that can be run in a linux terminal.
 Its not optimal because its using the terminal as a simulated display, but is was sufficent for the needs for the semestral project.
+The files also arent sorted to folders by their function and only the code in the non-simulated version is documented, although the code is almost the same as this one.

 Steps:
 1) open up the terminal